RalfOGit/libgoecharger/README.md

 It provides methods to query all defined properties/settings from a go-eCharger wallbox via the local network http api.
 Methods to modify settings are partly implemented; the rest will follow soon.

+The software comes as is.
+No warrantees whatsoever are given and no responsibility is assumed in case of failure or damage being caused to your wallbox.

+**Warning: The go-eCharger wallbox uses eeprom memory as non-volatile storage.
+This kind of memory supports only a very limited number of write-cycles.
+Therefore you must NEVER repetitively set properties/settings.**

 The API is coded in class GoEChargerAPI.
 The wallbox provides properties/settings as a block of data values.
 Therefore the implementation queries the full block of data values and stores it into an in-memory key-value map.
 Get accessor methods retrieve data from the in-memory map.
 A refresh method is provided to update the in-memory map if needed.
 Set accessor methods change individual properties/settings in the wallbox.
 The http response to a set accessor method contains the full block of data values; i.e. the in-memory key-value map is updated with each call to a set accessor method.

 Usage is rather straightforward: